StevaAlex/readme-maker/README.md

         Application uses the CLI to generate a readme, based on the users input.
         Technologies used: Visual studio code
-        This README was generated using this application
+        This README was generated using this application Please remember to amend and delete parts you do not need in your final readme

 ## Installation